 Bottom Line.

-White tea is a popular beverage choice for those seeking a lower caffeine content compared to other types of tea or coffee.
-While it does contain some caffeine, the amount is significantly lower than that found in black or green tea.
-The exact caffeine content may vary depending on factors such as brewing time and water temperature.
+White tea is a popular choice of drink for those looking for a lower caffeine content as compared to other teas or a cup of coffee.
+While it does have a bit of caffeine, the volume is considerably lesser than that of black or green tea.
+The total caffeine content varies depending on the brewing time and the water temperature of course.

 +2 Sources